 - Oil bath

 Each type of air filter has its advantages and disadvantages.
-For example, modern cotton air filters are highly effective, but paper is the air filter of choice for cars and other vehicles.
+For example, modern cotton air filters are highly effective, but the paper is the air filter of choice for cars and other vehicles.
 This is because it is easy to change, cheap, and efficient.

 In recent years oil bath air filters have also overtaken water bath air filters in people’s preference as they are more efficient at filtering the air particles.